MassDeFi/HyVM/README.md

 ## Nested fork of HyVM
 For more information about the HyVM, see the [orignal HyVM repo](https://github.com/oguimbal/HyVM).
-This fork prevents state changing operation to be executed.
+This fork prevents several state changing operations to be executed to reduce attack surface and mistakes.

 ## HyVM divergence